-Determine if any UOCAVA voters are entitled to vote and to have their late ballot counted.261 Prepare a separate pollbook marked "Late UOCAVA Ballots."
+Determine if any UOCAVA voters are entitled to vote and to have their late ballot counted.
+Prepare a separate pollbook marked "Late UOCAVA Ballots."
 Prepare an amended Statement of Results.
 Record the name of each voter in the pollbook whose ballot will be counted.
-Determine
+Determine that the sealed envelope containing the ballot is properly completed and the oath is signed.
+Open the envelope to be sure that only one ballot or ballot set has been enclosed.
+Without looking at or disclosing how the ballot has been marked, place the ballot or ballot set in the ballot container.
+Repeat this process for all ballots to be counted.
+Count the ballots and certify on the Statement of Results.

-Prepare an amended abstract for each office that was changed by the counted ballots.262 All electoral board members must certify the amended abstracts.263 The electoral board secretary must prepare attested copies of the amended abstract(s).
+Prepare an amended abstract for each office that was changed by the counted ballots.260 All electoral board members must certify the amended abstracts.261 The electoral board secretary must prepare attested copies of the amended abstract(s).
 Submit a copy of the amended abstracts immediately to the Department of Elections as directed by the Department.
 Send a copy of the attested document(s) immediately by overnight delivery or hand deliver to the Department of Elections.

 Distribute the remaining copies as directed by §24.2-675.
 Place the pollbook and one copy of the SOR in Envelope #2 labeled "Late UOCAVA Ballots" and send it to the circuit court for retention as provided in §24.2-668.
 Place the counted ballots considered by the electoral board in Envelope #3 labeled "Late UOCAVA Ballots" and send it to the circuit court for retention as provided in §24.2-669 and 24.2-710.
-Within 90 days send written rejection notice to voter(s) whose ballot could not be counted.264
+Within 90 days send written rejection notice to voter(s) whose ballot could not be counted.262